 SBI Logo Now

-The current logo of the State Bank of India comprises a blue circle with a small cut to the center of the circle in the bottom.
+The current logo of the State Bank of India comprises a blue circle with a small cut to the center of the circle at the bottom.
 The logo was designed by Shekhar Kamat.
 The logo was unveiled on October 1, 1971 – on the day of the inauguration of the SBI Central office at Backbay Reclamation Bombay.

 SBI logo meaning